domestic violence first offense

 The “No Contact” Order

-Once you are charged with domestic violence, the court will automatically issue a “no contact” order that prevents you from contacting your accuser in any way.
+Once you are charged with domestic violence, courts commonly impose no-contact or stay-away conditions at first appearance or as conditions of pretrial release that prevent you from contacting your accuser in any way.
 This could represent a huge problem.
 For example, suppose that the accuser is your spouse.
 Your spouse may want to contact you regarding important custody or financial issues that arose because of your domestic violence charge.
-But speaking with them can violate the no contact order.
+But speaking with them can violate the no-contact order.

 Counseling